AaronHong1024/ONeSAMP_3/README.md

 HOW TO RUN

 1. Clone or download the repository

+        cd <OneSamp file address>

+2. Give permission to the OneSamp file under the build directory (We are working with applying the gene simulator source to this project)

+        chmod 777 build/OneSamp

-2. Go to configurations to add arguments
+3. Go to configurations to add arguments (at least 1000 trails)

    Example of minimum argument needed:

+        --s 1000 --o exampleData/genePop10Ix30L

+Full command will be:

-        --s 2 --o genePop5Ix5L
+python main --s 1000 --o exampleData/genePop10Ix30L

-   The example GENEPOP file is provided under the folder “exampleData”
+Feel free to add any parameters you want to use.
+We are working with adding this program to bioconda and docker, It will be much easier to use in future.